 The option -eva-slevel-function f:n tells the analyzer to apply semantic unrolling level n to function f.
-This fine-tuning option allows to force the analyzer to invest time precisely analyzing functions that matter, for instance -eva-slevel-function crucial_initialization:2000.
+This fine-tuning option allows to force the analyzer to invest time precisely analyzing functions that matter, for instance -eva-slevel-function crucial\initialization:2000.
 Oppositely, options -eva-slevel 100 -eva-slevel-function trifle:0 can be used together to avoid squandering resources over irrelevant parts of the analyzed application.
 The -eva-slevel-function option can be used several times to set the semantic unrolling level of several functions.

 Overall, -eva-slevel has the advantage of being quick to setup.
-However, it does not allow fine grained control as loop unrolling annotations, it is context-dependent (e.g. for nested loops), unstable (minor changes in control flow may affect the usage of slevel) and hard to estimate in presence of complex control flows.
+However, it is in many cases superseded by -eva-precision, which controls other parameters related to analysis precision and speed.
+Also, -eva-slevel does not allow fine grained control as loop unrolling annotations, it is context-dependent (e.g. for nested loops), unstable (minor changes in control flow may affect the usage of slevel) and hard to estimate in presence of complex control flows.